 Once you recognize and flag your leads appropriately, you set up a schedule in the form of following up (e.g., a combination of e-mail, phone, or message sequence in LinkedIn).

 Let me describe to you how it works.

-So basically, agents just need to feed the expiration date into CRM, and the system takes care of all the scheduling and follow-up.
+Basically, agents just need to feed the lease expiration date into CRM, and the system takes care of all the scheduling and follow-up.

 Being a real estate agent in the information age also means applying a multimedia approach to your follow-up strategy.

 Reaching out to people with instant messaging using a combination of email + LinkedIn, phone calls + LinkedIn connection requests + voicemail will definitely make you stand out among other real estate agents.

 You can also track the results of the multichannel approach and set up reminders for the next follow-ups right inside your CRM.